Facebook Pixel

 2) Listing services

-Listing your services on your leaflet would seem like common sense, but from your reader’s point of view this won’t really grab their attention.
-People only really pay attention to wording that speaks to us on an emotional level, and about things that we either want or need.
-It’s well worth taking a little more time to move past the features or services you offer, into the realm of actual benefits for your customer.
+Listing your services on your leaflet would seem like common sense, but will this grab your reader's attention?
+People only really pay attention to wording that speaks to us on an emotional level about things that we either want or need.
+It’s well worth taking a little more time to move past the features or services you offer into the realm of actual benefits for your customer.
 For example: no one buys a new vacuum cleaner for its cyclone technology.
 They buy it because its stronger suction makes cleaning faster, with no bag to empty when they’re done.
 Therefore, “this new vacuum will make your life easier”.
 That’s the real benefit behind the sell.

-3) Not personalising your business with your audience in mind
+3) Not personalizing your business with your audience in mind

-If you have a specific type of person that you see as being your main customer base, then you need to tailor the design of your leaflet to be attractive to them.
-If you have pictures that include people, make sure the people are of the appropriate age and sex to match your target audience.
-Your leaflet’s tone of voice needs to be tailored too, so use language that your buying audience will appreciate and understand.
+If you have a targeted audience in mind, then you need to tailor the design of your leaflet to appeal to them.
+Be sure to tailor your leaflet's design and tone of voice, using language that your buying audience will appreciate and understand.

 4) Closing passively

 It's typical at the bottom of a leaflet to have your contact details.
 (This effectively leaves it up to the customer as to whether they want to get in touch, with no real encouragement from you.)
-But instead of just having your website, social media handles and phone number there, have these contact details alongside some kind of discount or special deal that will actually incentivise people to get in touch.
+But instead of just having your website, social media handles, and phone number there, have these contact details alongside an incentive; perhaps a discount code or special deal that will encourage people to get in touch.

 5) Printing one side only

-It doesn't cost twice as much to have your leaflets printed on both sides, so using all the space available to you is definitely something you should think about.
-You can have the back of your leaflet designed so that it isn't as attention-grabbing, but does hold a lot more information.
+It doesn't cost twice as much to have your leaflets printed on both sides, so using all the space available to you is something you should think about.
+You can have the back of your leaflet designed to inform rather than grab attention seeing as the front should be doing this for you.
 This will almost give your leaflet the functionality of a brochure – where the front side is the attention-grabbing cover, and the reverse features the content that’ll persuade people to do business with you.
-You'll pay a little more for design, (unless you’re designing it yourself,) but again this won't be double the amount that you'd pay for printing on just one side.
+You'll pay a little more for design, (unless you’re designing it yourself), but this won't double the amount you'd pay for printing on just one side.

 Using leaflets effectively

-With printed leaflets, the overall idea is to tailor their design, quantity and distribution method to the market you are trying to appeal to.
-Design your leaflet wrong, and it won't work.
+With folded printed leaflets, the overall idea is to tailor their design, quantity, and distribution method to the market you are trying to appeal to.
+Design your leaflet wrong, and you've wasted your time.
 Don't print enough, and you won't pick up enough work because return percentages are always much, much lower than anybody thinks.
-Lastly, spending too much time distributing your own leaflets means that you'll be neglecting your business.
-If yours is a new company that you're just getting off the ground, leafleting should just be a way of getting new trade – not distracting you and taking your eye off the ball!
+Lastly, spending too much time distributing your leaflets means that you'll be neglecting your business.
+If you're nurturing a new company that's just getting off the ground, leafleting should just be another marketing method designed to drum up new business – not distracting you and taking your eye off the ball!

 If you'd like any more advice on promoting with leaflets effectively, or even if you'd just like to discuss what we can do for you, our expert team are always happy to help.
-Just click here for our contact page, and feel free to get in touch – we'd love to help you create your promotional leaflets!
+Feel free to get in touch – we'd love to help you create create your promotional leaflets!

 Related posts